QuentinRa/blog.quentinra.dev/operating-systems/networking/_old/security/index.md

 <p class="text-center">👉 Solutions or tools 👈</p>

-**Firewalls**: firewall are used to block/allow some traffic based on rules.
-It's important that the access control rules are well crafted.
-Both the rules and the firewall must be up-to-date.

-➡️ A firewall can be stateless <small>(check every packet)</small>, or stateful <small>(check the session/connection)</small>.

 ➡️ See IDS/IPS such as [pfsense](https://www.pfsense.org/), [snort](https://www.snort.org/) or [suricata](https://suricata.io/).

 **Traffic mirroring**: this feature is available on many network switches.
 It allows us to copy the incoming and ongoing traffic to a monitored device such as a network analyzer or an IDS.